susmaoo/sus/README.md

 # sus
 <br>
-this is my first repository
+this is my first repository.
+I am doing it